Gary Oliver

 +44 (0) 207 822 7325

 Natasha's academic background is in economics and law.
 She holds a BCL, MPhil and DPhil in Law from the University of Oxford and first class undergraduate degrees from the University of Sydney.
-Prior to coming to the Bar, Natasha spent several years as a lecturer in law at the University of Oxford, King's College London and the Faculté Libre du Droit Paris.
-She has also previously worked as a consultant on human rights issues for various United Nations agencies and NGOs and practised as a solicitor in Australia.
+Natasha’s DPhil was in public international law.
+Prior to coming to the Bar, Natasha spent several years teaching law at the University of Oxford, King's College London and the Faculté Libre du Droit Paris.
+She has also previously worked as a consultant on human rights issues for various United Nations agencies and NGOs, having qualified as a solicitor in Australia.

 Natasha is a member of the Attorney General’s C Panel of Counsel.